 The Office of Undergraduate Research offers a Semester Research Assistants Program to support faculty members interested in directing undergraduate students conducting research.
 This program is designed to support both faculty and student engagement and collaboration while pursuing original research and exposing the student to the research process.
 Faculty will receive $1,500 to pay the student researcher (up to $15 per hour through payroll) and a $250 stipend for materials.

 - Applications for Fall Semester Research Assistants open on March 1 and close on March 22

 - Applications for Spring Semester Research Assistants open on November 1 and close the Wednesday before Thanksgiving

 - Fall award notifications are made approximately two to three weeks after submissions close and spring awards announced in May.

 - Only one project abstract per faculty member will be considered

 - Priority will be given to new proposals during each submission period, though previously awarded proposals will still be considered, especially when new students are selected

 - Selected students must be enrolled full-time as an undergraduate student at the University of Tennessee, Knoxville

 - Priority should be given to students who have not held a research position previously

-- Faculty members who apply for the program must have a teaching or research appointment at the University of Tennessee, Knoxville
+- Faculty members who apply for the program must have a teaching or research appointment (either full or part time)